Pea galaxy: Years 2007 to 2009

-It would be wrong to assume that the 80 GPs were all new discoveries.
-Out of the 80 original, 46 GPs have previous citations dated before November 2009 in the NASA/IPAC Extragalactic Database.
-The original 80 GPs were part of a sample from SDSS data-release 7 (DR7), but did not include galaxies from other sources.
-Some of these other sources did include objects that might well have been classed as GPs if they were in the SDSS sample.
-One example of a paper that demonstrates this is: In April 2009, authors J. J. Salzer, A. L. Williams and C. Gronwall published a paper in the Astrophysical Journal Letters titled "A Population of Metal-Poor Galaxies with ~L* Luminosities at Intermediate Redshifts".
+The original 80 GPs were part of a sample from the SDSS data-release 7 (DR7), but did not include galaxies from other sources which might have been classed as GPs if they were in the SDSS sample.
+One example of a paper that demonstrates this is: In April 2009, J. J. Salzer et al. published a paper in the Astrophysical Journal Letters titled "A Population of Metal-Poor Galaxies with ~L* Luminosities at Intermediate Redshifts".
 In this paper, "new spectroscopy and metallicity estimates for a sample of 15 star-forming galaxies with redshifts in the range 0.29 – 0.42" were presented.
 These objects were selected using the KPNO International Spectroscopic Survey (KISS).
-Certainly 3 of these 15 when viewed as objects in SDSS are green (KISSR 1516, KISSR 2042 and KISSRx 467).
-Indeed, quoting from Salzer et al. 2009, section 4.1, it reads "A New Class of Galaxy?
+3 of these 15 when viewed as objects in SDSS are green (KISSR 1516, KISSR 2042 and KISSRx 467).
+Quoting from Salzer et al. 2009 "A New Class of Galaxy?
 Given the large number of studies of metal abundances in galaxies with intermediate and high redshift mentioned in the Introduction, it may seem odd that systems similar to those described here have not been recognized previously."